 NGAO TT and TTFA Wavefront Sensor Preliminary Design

-KECK ADAPTIVE OPTICS NOTE XXX
+KECK ADAPTIVE OPTICS NOTE 730

-Version 1.0
+Version 1.1

-March 30, 2010
+May 19, 2010

 J. Kent Wallace, Randall Bartos, and Gautam Vasisht, JPL

 Table of Contents

 1. Introduction 3

 2. Requirements 3

-3. Overview 3
+3. Overview 4

-4. TT and TTFA fore-optics
+4. TT and TTFA fore-optics 5

 5. TT WFS Optical Design 8

-6. TTFA WFS Optical Design .11
+6. TTFA WFS Optical Design 11

+7. Truth WFS Optical Design 12

-7. Opto-mech design .
-12
+8. Opto-mech design 14

-8. Cryostat Design .
-14
+9. Cryostat Design 16

-9. Electronics Design .22
+10. Electronics Design 25

-10. Status .24
+11. Status 28

+1. Introduction

+1.1 Scope

 This document describes the preliminary design of the low-order tip/tilt and tip/tilt/focus/astigmatism sensors for Keck's Next Generation Adaptive Optics (NGAO) system.
 Version 1 of this document concentrates the optical and mechanical preliminary design, and the design of the cryostat for the IR detector.
 It does not cover design of the object selection mechanisms, the details of the IR detector technology, reliability, or prototyping.

 1.2 Significant Design Changes

 We have detailed the optical design from the pick-off optics of the object selection mechanisms to the final focal plane.
 We have included rudimentary mounting for the 32x32 DM from Boston Micro Machines.
 Given that much of this design revolves around packaging, and most of the packaging revolves around the cryostat design, we have taken steps to detail this critical element as much as possible.

 1.3 Reference Document

 2. Requirements

-2.1 System Level Requirements 2.2 Functional Performance Requirements: Key ones
+2.1 System Level Requirements

+2.2 Functional Performance Requirements: Key ones

-Plate Scale: 50 mas Zenith Angle: 30 degree at full performance, 70 degree at reduced performance Wavelength Range: J + H band Throughput: Patrol Arm FOV: 5 arc sec (diameter) Patrol Range: Outer Field Radius: 60 arc sec Non-common path wavefront quality: 15 nm, rms Wavefront calibration Required Translation Range: +/- 10 mm DM Pupil Size: 9.3 mm DM/P&S WFS Registration: Cold Room Temperature: -20 C
+FR1531 Tip/tilt performance: 10 mas, on the sky

+Plate Scale: 50 mas

+Zenith Angle: 30 degree at full performance, 70 degree at reduced

+performance

+Wavelength Range: J + H band

+LOWFS Design Requirements

+FPR173 Static Calibration Errors: 25 nm, rms FR159 Patrol Range: 120 arc sec diameter

+FR175 Optical Transmission:

+J-band (1.25um): 56% (TT) / 52% (TTFA) H-band (1.65um): 57% (TT) / 52% (TTFA) And after one year from first lock J-band (1.25um): 47% (TT) / 48% (TTFA) H-band (1.65um): 43% (TT) / 43% (TTFA) FR2024 Patrol Arm FOV: 5 arc sec (diameter) FR-172 Pupil Distortion: <5% of actuator pitch FR162 Outer Field Radius: 60 arc sec

+FR2604 Required Translation Range: +/- 1.25 mm

+FR2157, FR2169 DM Pupil Size: 9.3 mm

+DM/P&S WFS Registration: Cold Room Temperature: -20 C

-2.3 Configuration Requirements 2.4 Mass and Power
+2.3 Configuration Requirements

+2.4 Mass and Power

 3. Overview

-Our approach we starting the design of the low-order wavefront sensor (LOWFS) was as follows.
-We first wanted to take full advantage of all the design work that had been done on the object selection mechanisms for the group working on the laser guide star (LGS) wavefront sensor.
+Our approach when starting the design of the low-order wavefront sensor (LOWFS) was to first take full advantage of all the design work that had been done on the object selection mechanisms for the group working on the laser guide star (LGS) wavefront sensor.
 We recognized that there were several advantages to this approach.
 Not only would it save valuable design time but having common elements also makes the test and integration easier.
 Now, this means that we assume that the OSM's for the LGS completely satisfy their requirement both in the positioning of the theta/phi arms but also in the requirements for the tip/tilt mechanism that is an integral part of the OSM assembly.
 If this is the case, then the only modification we make to this design is in the re-collimation optic in the pick-off arm, in order to make it work well over the LOWFS wavelength range.